harrytabb2001/harrytabb2001/README.md

 * Bohr Atom Energy

 ### Python
-* Simulating neutron penetration with monte carlo techniques
+* Simulating neutron penetration with Monte Carlo techniques
 * Investigating numerical integration methods
 * Data analysis on the different spreading laws for fluids
 * Data analysis on the Breit-Wigner distribution